PandaDev466/FreezingPanda/README.md

 - 💞️ I’m looking to collaborate on ...
 Nothing
 - 📫 How to reach me ... you dont :eye:
 - 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ...
-The world's largest roach (which lives in South America) is six inches long with a one-foot wingspan.
+The world's largest roach (which lives in South America) is six inches long with a 20CM wingspan
+-

 <!---
 FreezingPanda/FreezingPanda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.